rajshritotla/Mobile-Applications/README.md

 # Mobile-Applications
 This repository contain applications supported by mobile
 ```
-Code only for reference, code may be out dated
+Code only for reference only, code may be out dated
 ```

 # Platform